DevComPsy/cpm/README.md

 cpm is a fundamental package for Computational Psychiatry.
 It is designed to provide a set of tools for researchers and clinicians to analyze and model data in the field of Computational Psychiatry.

+:warning: The package is under active development and is therefore currently in a beta version. :warning:

 ## Install from GitHub

 In order to install the package from GitHub, run the following command: